Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Results and discussions

-We show the effects of the chameleon scalar field NSI on the solar electron-neutrino survival probability in Fig.\ref{fig4}.
-This figure illustrates the LMA-MSW effects on $<P_{ee}(E_\nu)>$ for several representative values of $\beta$.
-Also, a comparison with Borexino observational data \cite{Agostini} has been given.
-As can be seen, the theoretically predicted shift of $<P_{ee}(E_\nu)>$ is mostly within the error bars of the experimentally determined values of Borexino.
-The presence of non-zero coupling parameter $\beta$ will also shift the resonance energy such that stronger coupling $\beta$ results in a higher value of $E_{\text{res.}}^{\odot}$.
+As the electron number density $N_e(r)$ decreases towards the surface of the Sun, the resonance energy $E^\text{res.}_\nu$ will increase (see Eq.(\ref{eqn43})).
+The presence of non-zero coupling parameter $\beta$ will also shift the resonance energy such that stronger coupling $\beta$ results in a higher value of $E^{\text{res.}}_\nu$.

-In Fig.\ref{fig5}, we have also depicted the transition probability $<P_{e\mu}>$ in terms of the neutrino energy $E_{\nu}$.
-The gray curve shows the standard interaction behavior, whereas various curves for the non-standard coupling parameter $\beta$ are drawn.
+Averaging oscillations over neutrinos with different coupling strengths give smooth transition probabilities too, which is depicted in Fig.\ref{fig5}(a).
+In this figure, various curves denote the exact numerical results of the effects of nonzero NSI parameters, and the pink curve represents the probability without including non-standard coupling.
+The contour plot of the transition probability with respect to the coupling parameter and neutrino energy has been drawn in Fig.\ref{fig5}(b), preparing a clearer continuous representation of the $\beta$-$E_\nu$ dependence of transition probability.

+We have also re-examined the modified MSW effects in our theoretical framework for different mass-scale parameters $M$ and suggested an allowed range for this parameter corresponding to the Borexino observational data \cite{Agostini}.
+As shown in Fig. \ref{fig6}, the allowed range for mass-scale parameter is $1.0~\text{keV}\lesssim M \lesssim 2.5~\text{keV}$, which is also fixed to $M=2.08$ keV from the dark energy calculations \cite{Waterhouse}.
+For this range, one can see that the curves of survival probabilities from the present model are well within the error bars of Borexino, while the modified matter effect potential vanishes and the curves tend to vacuum oscillation scenario for $M>2.5~\text{keV}$ at all energies.
+For the latter case, $\nu_e$-survival probability is given by $<P_{ee}> = 1 - \frac{1}{2} \sin^2(2\theta_{12})\sim 0.55$.

+According to (\ref{eqn42}), the effective mixing parameter in matter, $\sin^2 2\theta_M$, depends on the electron number density and neutrino energy through the ratio (\ref{eqn43}).
+The dependence $\sin^2 2\theta_M (E_\nu)$ for different values of the NSI coupling parameter $\beta$, corresponding to the parameters discussed above, is shown in figure \ref{fig7}.
+As shown, increasing $\beta$ results in the resonance happening at higher energies.
+At energies less than $\sim 20$ MeV, the standard maximal mixing occurs at the peaks, i.e., $\sin^2 2\theta_M \to 1$.
+For higher-energy neutrinos, the mixing inside matter goes to zero; thus, the transition probability becomes negligible in this energy level.